arechnitzer/CLP3/clp3-changelog.md

 ---

 # CLP-3 Multivariable Calculus textbook
+* August 27, 2021 - Added, in Section 1.2, the definition of the component of one vector in the direction of another vector.
+* July 30, 2021 - Tweaked Definition 1.8.1.
+* July 10, 2021 - Added a subsection on 2d integrals of odd/even functions.
+* May 25, 2021 - Typo correction in Example 1.7.4.
 * May 17, 2021 - Typo correction in Example 1.4.7.
 * January 18, 2021 - Added an appendix giving the ISO coordinate system notation.
 * November 22, 2020 - Minor tweaks and typo corrections to Chapters 2 and 3.